NjbSyd/Inventory-Management-System/README.md

 our software will help make your life easier!
 Get Started.
 ***
  # Code
- Code is given in the *InventoryMgmtSys* Folder.
+ Code is given in the *src* Folder.
  Just Download the repo and open the project in intelliJ😊